-For a statement to be correspondence-true, the world has to agree with what is said of the world.
-But, we can only know one side of the equation, only our ideas of the world and the world as it is in itself.
+According to the correspondence theory, for a statement to be true, the world has to agree with what is said of the world.

+But we can only know one side of the equation, only our ideas of the world.

+We have no beliefs about the nature of the world as it is in itself.

 Hume agrees with Berkeley that the primary/secondary distinction provides no assistance in assuring ourselves of the existence of an external world.

-But, Hume rejects recourse to God's goodness to secure the veracity of our sense perception.
+Hume rejects recourse to God's goodness to secure the veracity of our sense perception.